ncbi-nlp/BLUE_Benchmark/README.md

 We use the standard training and test sets in the ChemProt shared task and evaluate the same five classes: CPR:3, CPR:4, CPR:5, CPR:6, and CPR:9.

 [i2b2 2010](https://www.i2b2.org/NLP/DataSets/) shared task collection consists of 170 documents for training and 256 documents for testing, which is the subset of the original dataset.
-The dataset was collected from three different hospitals and was annotated by medical practitioners for eight types of relatiions between problems and treatments.
+The dataset was collected from three different hospitals and was annotated by medical practitioners for eight types of relations between problems and treatments.

 ### Document multilabel classification